 It sounds crazy, but it’s certainly possible to get rich by living below you means, and lots of people have done it.
 But this is usually a slow and steady process that most people are not willing to do.

 Now, rich to some, may not mean the same thing to others.
 So when I say rich, I’m talking about becoming a millionaire by retirement: to have a net worth of at least a million dollars when you retire (but hopefully you will have even more).

 Sure you can get rich instantly, but that’s not very likely.
 For example, you could win the lottery.
 But I shouldn’t have to remind you that you probably won’t . . .

 Even if you were to win the lottery, what makes you think that you wouldn’t lose it all and end up broke again?
-I mean, most people who win the lottery do.
+I mean, most people who win the lottery do end up broke.

 Another way to get rich might be to start a business or something, and hope it doesn’t fail.
 Maybe it will flourish, and maybe you can become rich that way.

-The truth is, there’s a greater chance that none of these things will happen, and you being an employee for the rest of your life is probably the most likely.
+The truth is, there’s a greater chance that none of these things will ever happen, and you’ll probably end up being an employee for the rest of your life.
+Not a bad thing, just a probable thing.

 I’m not saying you can’t dream; you absolutely should!
-I’m saying that in the event your dream fails, there’s still a surefire way to become wealthy, and it’s called living below your means.
+I’m saying that when you dream and it fails, there’s still a surefire way to become wealthy – and it’s called living below your means.

 Here’s how you do it.

 Get out of debt as soon as possible